NicoRio42/nicolas-rio-dev/src/content/experiences/en/parcours-orientation-fr.md

 ### 🏗️ Implementation

-- Needs analysis and technical design
+- Requirements analysis and technical design
 - Creation of a Progressive Web App (PWA)
 - Validation of control points passage via QR Code scan
 - Display of interactive content at each control point (simple content and questions)